raulsiles/draft-westerbaan-cfrg-hpke-xyber768d00/draft-westerbaan-cfrg-hpke-xyber768d00.md

 To promote interoperability of early implementations,
     this document specifies a preliminary hybrid post-quantum key agreement.

+## No authenticated modes

+Kyber is a plain KEM that does not support the static-ephemeral key exchange that allows Diffie-Hellman based KEMs their authenticated modes.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}